juhilpatel8/angular-crash-course/README.md

 ## Section 05 - Building Reusable Components

-- Like Component: Create a like-button for a community website.
+Social Media Like-Component: Create a like-button for a community website.

 ## Section 06 - Directives

-- Create an accordion-component.
+Create an accordion-component.

 ## Section 07 - Template-Driven Forms

-- Make a Bootstrap form with data-validation.
+Make a Bootstrap form with data-validation.

 ## Section 08 - Reactive Forms

-- Build a change-password formular with validation.
+Build a change-password formular with validation.

 All fields required.
 Old password have to match the expected value.
 New password and confirm password have to match.

 ## Section 08 - Reactive Forms

-- Build a change-password formular with validation.
+Build a change-password formular with validation.

 All fields required.
 Old password have to match the expected value.
 New password and confirm password have to match.

 ## Section 09 - Consuming HTTP Services

-- Create a GitHub-Follower page.
+Create a GitHub-Follower page.

 ## Section 10 - Routing and Navigation